Codesflow-Simon/viortec_analysis/combined_ligament_solver/README.md

 #### Other details
 `mappings.py` defines symbolic expressions of many key functions we require, and `visualiser.py` allows for plots to be made.
 An example model can be seen in `statics_model.py`.

+### Ligament reconstruction
+If force-elongation data is gathered, we may with to model it.
+We model in a Bayesian approach.